-The Sudbury & District Health Unit has documented occurrences of bluegreen algae blooms for 11 lakes that occur within the City of Greater Sudbury and were individually assessed in this investigation (Trigger 3) (Table 13).
-These lakes should be considered for investigation by the City to evaluate the causes of the blooms and to respond as required by amendments to policy or through lake-specific Watershed Management Plans that are being developed by the City to understand the causes of the blooms and, if feasible, to lower the risk of bloom activity due to human sources of phosphorus.
+The Sudbury & District Health Unit has documented occurrences of bluegreen algae blooms for 11 lakes that occur within the City of Greater Sudbury and which were individually assessed in this investigation (Trigger 3) (Table 13).
+Six of the lakes (Bethel, Hannah, Little Panache, Makada, Middle and Ramsey) are classified as "Enhanced" and the City should consider policies that would ensure no additional phosphorus loading from new un-serviced shoreline lot creation, or a planning freeze (no additional un-serviced shoreline lot creation).

+Five of the lakes are classified as "Moderate" (Ella (LV), Long Lake (P), McCharles, McFarlane and Windy (OR).
+These lakes should be considered for investigation by the City to evaluate the nature of the bloom, the likely causes and suitable responses by amendments to policy or through lake-specific Watershed Management Plans that are being developed by the City to lower the risk of bloom activity due to human sources of phosphorus, if warranted.